decred/dcrdata/README.md

 Read [postgresql-tuning.conf](./db/dcrpg/postgresql-tuning.conf) carefully for details on how to make the necessary changes to your system.
 A helpful online tool for determining good settings for your system is called [PGTune](https://pgtune.leopard.in.ua/).
-Note that when using this tool to subtract 1.5-2GB from your system RAM so dcrdata itself will have plenty of memory. **DO NOT** simply use this file in place of your existing postgresql.conf. **DO NOT** simply copy and paste these settings into the
+Note that when using this tool, subtract 1.5-2GB from your system RAM so dcrdata itself will have plenty of memory. **DO NOT** simply use this file in place of your existing postgresql.conf. **DO NOT** simply copy and paste these settings into the